shoval-z/Dublin_project/README.md

 ### app.py
 -	This file contains the user interface code using wx library.
 Run the file in a machine with GUI and you will see the interface as presented at the beginning of this file.
 -	You can update the map presented here by running main.ipnyb with the same inputs. if you won't run it you will get an output that does not use the stream data and therefore does not predict the travel time.

+### Elasticsearch + Kibana set up
+1. Install docker-compose via: `sudo pip install docker-compose`
+2. Download docker-compose.yml file
+3. Within the same directory of the file, execute: `sudo /opt/anaconda3/bin/docker-compose up -d`.
+This will build your services using the configurations from docker-compose.yml.
+4. After a few moments, you should be able to access your Elasticsearch server on: YOUR_DNS_NAME:9200, and Kibana on: YOUR_DNS_NAME:5601

 ### References
 -	Attractions in Ireland dataset-  [here](https://data.gov.ie/dataset/attractions)